gupta-manya/github-visualizer/README.md

 - Loading states and error handling
 - Clean, modern typography using Inter font

-## 🚀 Getting Started

-### Prerequisites
-- A modern web browser (Chrome, Firefox, Safari, Edge)
-- No additional software installation required!

-### Installation
-1. Clone or download this repository
-2. Open `index.html` in your web browser
-3. Enter a GitHub username and click "Visualize Commits"

 ### Usage
 1. **Enter Username**: Type any valid GitHub username in the search box